 - multifocal (nodular)

-Additionally these tumours have a propensity to invade vascular structures, most commonly the portal vein, but also the hepatic veins.
+Additionally these tumours have a propensity to invade vascular structures, most commonly the portal vein, but also the hepatic veins, IVC and right atrium.
 One should remember that a large number of patients will have concomitant cirrhosis, and thus be at risk for bland portal vein thrombosis also.

 - focal HCC